 “Draconian” contracts continue to impede productivity and impact the bottom line of projects.
 When each party seeks to provide as much legal insulation as possible, it makes it more difficult for team members to engage directly with each other, increasing the likelihood of errors and discrepancies that lead to inefficiency.
 Rather than beefing up your legal team, modern construction negotiations would do well to follow the lead of Japan and Korea, where shorter contracts require less legal mediation and more direct engagement from team members.
 In this scenario, problems and solutions are discussed fully and openly and compensation is agreed upon with less legal involvement.
 All of this serves to improve overall productivity of a construction project.

-6: Improve Safety Training and Provide More of it
+6: Improve Safety Training and Provide More of It

 Accidents are a primary cause of project delays and cost overruns.
 Contractors need to offer more safety training to make employees more aware of hazards and risks in their environment as well as encourage them to adopt new safety methodologies.
-Many outdated safety practices have been proven ineffective, so contractors need need to continually incorporate new methodologies into daily operations to reduce risks and liabilities.
-Raising awareness about safety and providing more awareness curriculum will also help to improve safety while increasing productivity.
-In general, don’t just provide safety training—make sure it’s up-to-date!
+Many outdated safety practices have been proven ineffective, so contractors need to continually incorporate new methodologies into daily operations to reduce risks and liabilities.
+Raising awareness about safety and providing more awareness curriculum will also help to improve safety while increasing construction productivity.
+In general, don’t just provide safety training—make sure it’s up-to-date.

 7: Communicate Better